Networks-Learning/human-alignment-study/study_data/readme.md

-# Dataset Name
+# Human-Alignment Study Data

 ## Overview
-This datatset contains study data collected to analyse to what extend the degree of alignment between the AI confidence and the decision maker’s confidence on their own predictions modulates the utility of
+This dataset contains the study data collected to analyze to what extend the degree of alignment between the AI confidence and the decision maker’s confidence on their own predictions modulates the utility of